entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 476. Supraspinal lamina of anterior lateral plate (la.ssp, Goujet, 1984): absent (0); present (1); developed (2).

+477. Occipital cross commissure on the nuchal and paranuchal plates: continuous (0); discontinuous (1).

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.